Interstate 95: Virginia

 I-95 enters the Mid-Atlantic region in Virginia and travels through the center of the densest and most populous urban region in the US.
 I-95 travels north–south through Virginia, passing through Petersburg, and follows the Richmond–Petersburg Turnpike into downtown Richmond (where it is concurrent briefly with I-64), and, from there, it turns northeast as it enters Northern Virginia.
 In the Washington metropolitan area, it is concurrent with the Capital Beltway from the Springfield Interchange along with I-495, before passing through the southernmost corner of the District of Columbia for about 300 ft along the Woodrow Wilson Bridge before entering Maryland near National Harbor, Maryland.

 Maryland

 In Maryland, I-95 goes northeast toward Baltimore, paralleling the older Baltimore–Washington Parkway.
-I-95 uses the Fort McHenry Tunnel to travel under Baltimore's Inner Harbor and travels through northeast Maryland along the John F. Kennedy Memorial Highway, crossing into Delaware near Elkton.
+I-95 uses the Fort McHenry Tunnel to travel under Baltimore's Inner Harbor and travels through northeast Maryland as the John F. Kennedy Memorial Highway, crossing into Delaware near Elkton.